chinamike65/hugo-tuolesi/content/book1/book1en.md

 At that time, Xiangqin Qujie brought more than 300 monks to Nanjing.

-Emperor Yongle respected them very much, not only called Xiangqin Qujie Lama, but also called Lama to the more than 300 monks.
+Emperor Yongle respected them very much, and not only called Xiangqin Qujie Lama, but also used the title Lama when addressing the more than 300 monks.

-At that time, the practice of our Yellow Pope Tsongkhapa was only passed on to the nobles of the palace, and it was only practiced inside the palace, not outside the Ming Dynasty.
+At that time, the teachings of our Tsongkhapa were only passed on to the nobles of the palace, and it was only practiced inside the palace, and not made public during the Ming Dynasty.
+It was only made public with the arrival of the Qing Dynasty.

-The emperors of the Qing Dynasty all invited the masters of the Gelug School of the Yellow Hat in Tibetan areas.
+All of the emperors of the Qing Dynasty invited masters of the Gelug School of Yellow Hats in Tibetan areas.

-For example, Emperor Kangxi's master was named Luosang Qiedan, Yongzheng Emperor's master was Ngawang Gyatso, Qianlong Emperor's master was Zhangjia Living Buddha, Jiaqing Emperor's teacher was Tuguan Living Buddha and so on.
+For example, Emperor Kangxi's master was named Lobsang Qiedan, Yongzheng Emperor's master was Ngawang Gyatso, Qianlong Emperor's master was Zhangjia Living Buddha, Jiaqing Emperor's teacher was 土官活佛 Living Buddha and so on.

 All dynasties in the Qing Dynasty cultivated the Gelug School, and cultivated it openly.

-The Qing Dynasty began to disclose the folk inheritance.
+The Qing Dynasty began to disclose the teachings to ordinary people.

-The Tibetan Buddhist monasteries built by the emperors of the Ming and Qing dynasties in the Han region were all monasteries of the Gelug Sect of the Yellow Hat.
+The Tibetan Buddhist monasteries built by the emperors of the Ming and Qing dynasties in the Han region were all monasteries of the Gelug School of the Yellow Hats.

 For example, Lama Temple and Baita Temple in Beijing; Potala Palace, Pule Temple and Tashilhunpo Temple in Chengde; Tayuan Temple, Shifangtang, Guanyin Temple and Zhangjia Temple in Wutai Mountain.

-At that time, more than 100 Tibetan Buddhist monasteries in the Han region were all monasteries of the Gelug sect of the Yellow Hat, and there were no monasteries of other sects.
+At that time, more than 100 Tibetan Buddhist monasteries in the Han region were all monasteries of the Gelug School of the Yellow Hats, and there were no monasteries of other sects.

-In the Ming Dynasty, the Yellow Hat Gelugpa sect was cultivated within the imperial aristocracy, but it was not widely spread among the people, but it was spread to various sectors of the population from the beginning of the Qing Dynasty.
+In the Ming Dynasty, the Yellow Hat Gelugpa School was patronised within the imperial aristocracy, but it was not widely spread among the people, but it was spread to various sectors of the population from the beginning of the Qing Dynasty.

 Therefore, in the past, the Yellow Sect was also called the Royal Sect, which refers to the sect of the emperor's palace and nobles.
 There is such a saying.

-The way of the three scholars, the protector of the Dharma Lord,
+Chief among the guardians of the paths of the three types of individual—

-Quick-acting parents, Bisha Yama and others,
+Mahākāla who is swift to act, Vaiśravaṇa, Kālarūpa and the rest—

-Countless sworn guardians cast power,
+Through the power and strength of an ocean of oath-bound Dharma guardians,

-Promoting the prosperity of good Huisheng Wangjiao.
+May the victorious Lobzang Drakpa's teachings flourish and spread!

 Who are the guardian gods of the Way of the Three Scholars?

-"Quick-acting parent" refers to the six-armed Mahakala, "Bisha" is the King of Tawen, and "Yam" is the Dharma Master of Yama.
+"Mahākāla who is swift to act" refers to the six-armed Mahakala, "Vaiśravaṇa" is the King of Tawen, and "Kālarūpa" is the Dharma Master of Yama.

-Six-armed Mahakala is the guardian deity of Shang shi Dharma, Duowen Tianwang is the guardian deity of Zhong shi Dao, and Dharma Master Yama is the guardian deity of Xia Shi Dao.
+Six-armed Mahakala is the guardian deity of Shang Shi Dharma, Duowen Tianwang is the guardian deity of Zhong Shi Dao, and Dharma Master Yama is the guardian deity of Xia Shi Dao.
 These three guardian deities are the most important Dharma guardian deities of the Gelugpa Sect.

 In particular, the six-armed Mahakala and Yama, who were usually transformed into two little lamas in the presence of Tsongkhapa, came to protect Tsongkhapa.

 Cooking and cleaning the room for Master Tsongkhapa were done by these two Dharma protectors.

-You see here "innumerable oaths and protectors exerting power", countless Dharma protectors were all protecting the then master Tsongkhapa.
+You see here "Through the power and strength of an ocean of oath-bound Dharma guardians", countless Dharma protectors were all protecting the then Master Tsongkhapa.

-When Master Tsongkhapa wrote The Extensive Treatise on the Stages of the Bodhi Path, Animaqing, the Dharma protector, was a Bodhisattva of the ten places, and Animaqing became a herdsman who offered ghee and tsampa.
+When Master Tsongkhapa wrote The Great Treatise on the Stages of the Path to Enlightenment, Amyé Machen, the Dharma protector, was a Bodhisattva of the tenth bhumi, and Amyé Machen became a herdsman who offered ghee and tsampa.

 The same is true for the young Tangla, who also became a herdsman to provide food to Master Tsongkhapa.

-After the writing of "The Extensive Treatise on the Stages of the Path to Bodhi", Animaqing, the young Tangla, and many other Dharma protectors knelt down in front of Master Tsongkhapa, requesting that their names be written into the "The Great Treatise on the Stages of the Bodhi Path", and then The original text at the back of Master Tsongkhapa wrote to them, "I wish to make up a good way to eliminate the unfavorable conditions, and to make all the people who have the favorable conditions not human beings.
+After the writing of "The Great Treatise on the Stages of the Path to Enlightenment", Amyé Machen, the young Tangla, and many other Dharma protectors knelt down in front of Master Tsongkhapa, requesting that their names be written into the "The Great Treatise on the Stages of the Path to Enlightenment", and then at end of the original text Master Tsongkhapa wrote to them, "I wish to make up a good way to eliminate unfavorable conditions, and to help all who have the unfavorable conditions of being non-human.

-In all lives, do not leave, the true and pure path praised by all Buddhas.”
+In all lives, I will not give up, the true and pure path praised by all Buddhas.”

-The "non-human" in the text refers to Animaqing, young Tangla, etc. who support the gods in the world, and they can also be liberated by protecting the gods in the world.
+The "non-human" in the text refers to Amyé Machen, young Tangla, etc. who support the gods in the world, and they can also be liberated by protecting the gods in the world.

-May Master Shande live in the world,
+In short, may the lives of the glorious masters be secure,

-Wise and Dharma-bearers are all over the land,
+May the world be filled with learned, venerable holders of the teachings,

-The teaching assistant and the benefactor are happy and prosperous,
+And may the power and influence of Dharma benefactors increase,

-Good wisdom wins Wang Shanjiao and prosperous.
+So that the victorious Lobzang Drakpa's teachings flourish and spread!

-"I wish Master Shande would live in the world."
+"may the lives of the glorious masters be secure"

-"Master Shande" refers to teachers who are truly virtuous, and we should pray for them to stay in the world for a long time.
+"Glorious masters" refers to teachers who are truly virtuous, and we should pray for them to stay in the world for a long time.

-"Wise people who hold the Dharma are all over the earth."
+"May the world be filled with learned, venerable holders of the teachings."
 I pray that those who truly practice the Dharma of Tsongkhapa will fill the whole earth.

-"The teaching assistant and the benefactor are happy and prosperous, and the good wisdom wins the king's good teaching and prosperous"!
+"And may the power and influence of Dharma benefactors increase, So that the victorious Lobzang Drakpa's teachings flourish and spread!"

-Let me tell you a little bit here, we learn Buddhism, the Dharma of Mahayana, the Dharma of Esoteric Buddhism, and whichever sect we take refuge in, all of us can cut off our afflictions, all of us can achieve success, all of us can become Arhats, and all of us can become Buddhas.
+Let me tell you a little bit here, we learn Buddhism, the Dharma of Mahayana, the Dharma of Vajrayana, and whichever school we take refuge in.
+All of us can cut off our afflictions, all of us can achieve success, all of us can become Arhats, and all of us can become Buddhas.

 There are only subtle differences.